andreasschrade/andreasschrade.github.com/_posts/2017-03-28-android-threading.md

 ## HandlerThread

+<strong>Use HandlerThread to establish an ongoing, one-way inter-thread communication</strong>

 ### General

 - Just a "normal" Thread which sets up the internal message passing mechanism automatically => No need to init a Looper manually...
+- Use HandlerThread instead of "normal" Java Thread with manual Looper setup (see code example above)
 - Applicable to many background execution use cases, where sequential execution and control of the message queue is desired
 - Use the constructor with the name argument -> simplifies debugging
 - Started in the same way as a Thread -> start()